 Actual Cash Value is the actual value of something on the day the claim is made, not the value of it when it was new.
 This is calculated by taking the replacement cost then taking away an amount for depreciation, which is usually figured out by the condition of an item, its resale value, and its normal life expectancy.

 Here’s an example: Let’s say you bought a brand new TV for $1,500 in 2012 and it gets stolen one year later.
 Calculations show that the TV was worth $1,000 when it was stolen.
 With Replacement Cost on your policy, you would get a new TV that’s identical or equivalent to the original.
 Without Replacement Cost, you would get $1,000 cash.

 Your home insurance mainly covers your property and its contents.
 If you own a house, then your insurance will generally cover:

 - The building itself

-- The trees and shrubs around it
+- The trees and shrubs located outdoors on the premises

 - Your own personal property, like furniture, electronics, computers, clothing, kitchenware, jewellery and art